FarronF/limerick-council-meetings/meetings/2022/07/12-Adjourned Meeting of Travel and Transportation Strategic Policy Committee/Minutes - Meeting of Travel and Transportation Strategic Policy Committee - 27th April 2022.md

 Limerick and establish a channel of communication between the local authority, Iarnród Éireann,

-OPR and other relevant agencies.---
+OPR and other relevant agencies.
+---
 5

 In proposing the Motion, Cllr.
 Novak stated she was pleased that her Notice of Motion is being